• Destination Information

 • Marina Le Marin: The professionally equipped marina is perfectly adapted to the needs of sailors and explorers.

-• Take a discovery tour à la Robinson Cruso!
+• Take a discovery tour à la Robinson Crusoe!
 Whether it’s a 14-day island cruise along the Grenadines, a day’s rest discovering the uninhabited islands near Le Francois or exploring the La Caravelle nature reserve.

 Why the Island of Flowers?